-- ii.
-Children who are registered at a Primary School from which pupils have been admitted (not including statemented children admitted, who are over and above the approved Admissions Number) to Banbridge Academy in three out of the past five years, a list is available below . - iii.
+- Children who are registered at a Primary School from which pupils have been admitted to Banbridge Academy in three out of the past five years, a list is available below \\.
+Parents/Guardians of children who have not had the opportunity to attend a named primary school should claim Special Provisions and/or Special Circumstances, stating the precise reasons why the child did not have the opportunity to attend a named primary school. - iii.
 Children will be ranked for acceptance on the basis of a computer-based process which will make use of the names as entered on the Transfer Application.
 The process is carried out by means of a computer programme which, for each applicant, generates a ranking number using the details from the Transfer Application as the seed for a random number generator.
 The ranking number generated, for any given applicant, is dependent only on the applicant's name (as entered on the Transfer Application), and is not affected by the details of any other applicant.
 Although the process is repeatable, and the results may therefore be subsequently verified, it is not possible to predict, in advance of running the programme, what the result will be for any given set of details.
 Applicants with the lowest ranking numbers will be given places up to the number of places available.
 Further details may be obtained from the Principal.

-If there are still places available after consideration of all the children who have taken the AQE Common Entrance Assessment and been awarded a score by AQE (or a score determined by the Education Committee in accordance with the arrangements for Special Circumstances and Special Provisions as set out below), the School will consider for admission any children who have not taken the AQE CEA.
+If there are still places available after consideration of all the children who have taken the SEAG Entrance Assessment and been awarded a Total Standardised Age Score (TSAS) by SEAG (or a score assigned by the Education Committee in accordance with the arrangements for Special Circumstances and Special Provisions as set out below), the School will consider for admission any children who have not taken the SEAG Entrance Assessment.
 Such children, if they satisfy Criterion 1.1, will be allocated to the remaining place(s) up to the School's Admissions Number using the sub-criteria listed in section 1.3 in the order set out.